 docker ps -a

-Then stop the cradle-cms instance.
+Then stop the server instance.

 docker stop <container_id>

-And finally start the service again, but you can skip configuring the admin user and domain configuration as that already has been provisioned.
+And finally start the service again, but you can skip configuring the admin user and domain as that already has been provisioned.

 docker run -it -d --restart unless-stopped -p 4040:4040 -v storage:/storage -e ACME=false registry.cradlecms.com/cradle-cms:latest